 Greatest Generation // G.I.
 Generation (born 1915 - 1927)

 While they’re much more renowned for their WWII heroism than their digital prowess, the Greatest Generation has lived through enormous leaps in technology throughout their years.
 They’ve seen the nation's widespread adoption of electricity, automobiles, commercial flights, and televisions.
-And yes, they were also there for the advent of personal computers and mobile phones.
+And yes, they were also there for the advent of personal computers, the internet, and mobile phones.

 This generation is not adverse to progress.
 However, they're generally happy to leave the newfangled digital gadgets to the youths under 92.

 So there you have it.
 Six generations of consumers.
 Obviously, these are just broad generalizations, and you will find exceptions to every rule.
-The value in understanding each generation is to ensure relevance to newer policyholders, without alienating your established customer base.
+Understanding each generation is important when creating a digital plan that is attractive to newer policyholders, without alienating your established customer base.

-A common theme among all age-groups is their willingness to embrace the "new."
+A common theme among all age-groups is their willingness to embrace progress.
 If you can continue to offer a positive experience to your customers on their level, you create loyal brand advocates that will keep your company sound and competitive well into future generations.